 At Bristol Zoo we are helping to establish a self-sustaining reserve population of brown spider monkeys.

 Brown spider monkeys are very charismatic with a strong personality.
-Our group consists of one male and two females, who are very curious and nosy, and who enjoy watching guests and other animals.
+Our group consists of one male, two females and youngster Amaya, who are all very curious and nosy, and who enjoy watching guests and other animals.

 You can find our brown spider monkeys inside Monkey Jungle, next to The Hide Café Restaurant